 Getting Enough Sleep

-Adults require around eight hours of sleep each night to function at their optimum ability, but most people rarely get enough.
-Lack of sleep can leave you at heightened risk of experiencing a racing or missed heartbeat.
+Most adults require around eight hours of sleep each night to function at their optimum ability, but they rarely get enough sleep.4 Lack of sleep or poor sleep quality increase your risk of arrhythmia and cardiovascular disease.5

 - Chiang, C.T. et al. (2010).
 The effect of ice water ingestion on autonomic modulation in healthy subjects.
 Clinical Autonomic Research: Official Journal of the Clinical Autonomic Research Society, 20(6), 375-380. doi: 10.1007/s10286-010-0077-3